shivajiva101/sban/README.md

 to minetest.conf, and after a server restart, will expire 90 days after the ban was set.
 If required, longer ban durations can still be set with the tempban command.

-Please note that if you delete or adjust the setting, after restarting the server, bans created while the setting was active will not change and will retain their original expiry date.
+<b>Please note:</b> if you delete or adjust the setting, after restarting the server, bans
+created while the setting was active will not change and will retain their original expiry date.